 The rationale for this exemption is to avoid real estate transfer tax being levied twice in a relatively short time frame.

-In some cases, it can be beneficial to complete a transaction within a certain time frame following a previous transaction (e.g., the above-mentioned six month time frame or in the event of an upcoming increase of applicable taxes).
+In some cases, it can be beneficial to complete a transaction within a certain time frame following a previous transaction (e.g., the above-mentioned six-month time frame or in the event of an upcoming increase of applicable taxes).
 Sometimes, the parties agree that the entire transfer is dependent on being able to take advantage of a tax benefit.

-However, it may not always be possible for the transaction to be fully completed as envisaged within the required time frame (e.g., because the buyer cannot obtain or transfer the necessary funds in time).
+However, it might not always be possible for the transaction to be fully completed as envisaged within the required time frame (e.g., because the buyer cannot obtain or transfer the necessary funds in time).
 In those instances, it has become more or less customary to agree that the transfer will be completed but subject to a condition subsequent, which is included in the deed of transfer (e.g., the payment of the funds at a specified later date).

 If the condition subsequent is not fulfilled, the transfer is annulled, and the property reverts back to the seller by operation of law.
-In that case, the buyer becomes the holder of a conditional interest in the property (with the seller retaining a conditional interest) and, therefore, the buyer can only dispose of this conditional interest.
+In that case, the buyer becomes the holder of a conditional interest in the property (with the seller retaining a conditional interest) and, therefore, the buyer can dispose only of this conditional interest.
 Non-fulfilment of the condition subsequent can be invoked by the seller against any third party having obtained its interest in the property from the buyer.

 Corporate income tax